Police seek motive of gunman who killed 3 at Michigan State

 “This is still fluid,” Rozman said.
 “There are still crime scenes that are being processed, and we still are in the process of putting together the pieces to try to understand what happened.”

-Two of the dead were graduates of separate high schools in the Grosse Pointe district in suburban Detroit.
-One was identified by Michigan State as Brian Fraser; the other was not publicly disclosed yet.
-Alexandria Verner, a graduate of Clawson High School in the Detroit area, also died.
+The dead were all from the Detroit area.
+Two gradated from separate high schools in the Grosse Pointe district: Brian Fraser, president of Phi Delta Theta fraternity, and Arielle Anderson.
+Alexandria Verner, a graduate of Clawson High School in another Detrot suburb, also died.

 “If you knew her, you loved her and we will forever remember the lasting impact she has had on all of us,” Clawson Superintendent Billy Shellenbarger said in an email to families.